 Food preparation, storage, cooking and display fridges

 Retail owners often have a number of fridges, freezers and potentially back storage cold rooms to monitor under a HACCP system.
-All good food safety processes use a wireless temperature monitoring system for elimination of human error resulting from manual checks.
+All good food temperature monitoring safety processes use a wireless temperature monitoring system for elimination of human error resulting from manual checks.

 Automated record keeping and immediate alarm notification when pre-set temperature boundaries occur enable retail owners to meet critical HACCP compliance requirements and ensure quality of stock.

-Our Hanwell Lite system offers users a cost-effective solution to wireless temperature monitoring for up to 10 fridges or freezers and provide a critical log of historical data for regulatory compliance.
+Our Hanwell Lite system offers users a cost-effective solution to wireless food temperature monitoring for up to 10 fridges or freezers and provide a critical log of historical data for regulatory compliance.
 (Fridges at 2°C – 8°C, freezers with temperatures down to -20°C, -30°C & -40°C)